 For a large project, you’ll want to explore options for at least 4 weeks, but smaller projects, like a bathroom, can be defined in 1 week.

 Once you know how big of a project you want to tackle, it’s time to meet with a designer to begin talking about your floorplan, materials, style, color and finishes.
 This stage can be very time-consuming because measurements must be taken, plumbing and electrical must be estimated and contractors must be consulted.

 We recommend allowing a minimum of 8 to 10 weeks for this stage for a big project, or 4 to 6 weeks for a small project.

 Expect a lot of activity in your house while contractors are working.
-Generally, lead time for home delivery ranges from 3 to 6 weeks.
+Currently, lead time for home delivery ranges from 20 to 21 weeks.
 Your designer will know the approximate delivery date after the cabinet order has been submitted.
 Communicate schedules with your contractor and designer to prevent time without a functioning kitchen.

 Minor projects can be finished in mere days for tear out and install, while more substantial projects could take a period of 4 to 6 weeks.